Types Of Life Coaches: The Top 12 Niches That Clients Love

 Relationship coaches have always been one of the most popular types of life coaches.

-Though you might think that this niche is all about fixing broken relationships or helping clients find their perfect partner, it’s actually more complex than that.
+Though you might think that this niche is all about fixing broken relationships or helping clients find their perfect partner, it’s actually more versatile than that.
 Often, relationship coaching focuses on friendships, people skills, and family relationships.
-If you’re empathetic and have a knack for problem solving, then relationship coaching could be an excellent type of life coaching for you to hone in on.
+If you’re empathetic and have a knack for problem-solving, then relationship coaching could be an excellent type of life coaching for you to hone in on.

 Divorce Coaches

-Divorce is tough, and though a life coach can’t give legal advice (ask the smartly dressed, pricey lawyer that information!), they’re excellent for helping clients move through a divorce as painlessly as possible.
+Divorce is tough, and though a life coach can’t give legal advice, they’re excellent for helping clients move through a divorce as painlessly as possible.

 The best coaches can completely change someone’s view on the fallout that comes with divorce, making their future prospects much more promising than the life they left behind.